amberframework/docs/guides/routing/routes.md

 Then go to the root of your project, and run `amber routes`

-It outputs the standard matrix of HTTP verbs, controller, action, pipeline, scope, and URI pattern.
+This will output the standard matrix of HTTP verbs, controller, action, pipeline, scope, and URI pattern.

 ![Amber Routes Matrix Example](https://raw.githubusercontent.com/amberframework/site-assets/master/images/amber_routes.png)